evanjmg/Egrocery/ajax_how_to.md

 3 //  REMOVE FROM CART - AJAX
 router.delete('/removefromcart', authenticatedUser, function (...

-Look at ajax.js for more.
+Look at ajax.js and controllers for detailed notes and explanations.